-From invisible assistant working around the clock to sage investment council, Artificial Intelligence is emerging as perhaps the most versatile business tool in the proverbial book.
+From invisible assistants working around the clock to sage investment council, Artificial Intelligence is emerging as perhaps the most versatile business tool in the proverbial book.
 With COVID-19 putting pressure on companies around the world, AI integration might be the boost your business needs.

 This article will take about 2 minutes to read

 The words “artificial intelligence” usually conjure up images of dystopian futures and life-like robots.
 From Terminator to Westworld, Hollywood has proven time and time again that we’re fascinated by the concept of artificial intelligence.
 But while these applications of artificial intelligence (AI) may score high revenues at the box office, it’s the lower profile AI software that rakes in revenue in the business world.

 AI is an umbrella term for many different systems and technologies.
 From machine learning to language processing to problem-solving, any software that learns from experience and adjusts to new inputs is considered artificial intelligence.

 Investing in Artificial Intelligence

 In business, the largest of these AI sectors is machine learning.
 In essence, companies use machine learning to process large amounts of data quickly.
 But it goes beyond simply sorting through numbers.
 As the algorithm interacts with data, it becomes more efficient and more accurate in how it processes that data.
 This aspect of “learning” is what makes this technology so powerful for business development.

 The Global AI Internet Freedom Fund LP (GAIIFF), a venture capital office out of the United States, leverages AI by integrating it directly into the Private Equity platform.
 Through a partnership with Amazon Web Services (AWS), the fund has been able to increase returns by using data to guide their investment decisions.